Frodiwe/msq/readme.md

 # MongoDB Simple Query

-MongoDB Simple Query (msq) is a header-only C++ library which provides simple way for building MongoDB queries structure at compile time using operators overloading

-Note: query structure is built at compile-time but query itself is built during runtime due to use of bsoncxx library for making actual queries
+MongoDB Simple Query (msq) is a header-only C++17 library which provides simple way for building MongoDB queries structure at compile time using operators overloading.
+Query structure is built at compile-time but query itself is built during runtime due to use of bsoncxx library for making actual queries.

 ## Dependencies